 1. Value Proposition

-Dearn positions itself as a provider of reasonably priced, well-made shoes, delivering consistent value through:
+Dearn positions itself in the market as a provider of reasonably priced, well-made shoes, focusing on delivering consistent customer value through key strengths:

-However, this value proposition is inconsistently delivered across its product portfolio.
-While its formal shoes reflect high quality and ethical standards, its casual and semi-formal shoes, manufactured by X Co, have drawn increasing complaints over quality and reliability.
+- While formal shoes maintain high quality and ethical standards, the casual and semi-formal shoes, which are mass-produced by X Co, have resulted in increasing complaints over quality and reliability.

 2. Operating Model

-• Sales Channels: The company relies on 75 retail outlets across Lucland, which are central to its identity and service quality.
-It also operates an online store restricted to domestic customers and requiring in-store collection.
+- Sales Channels: The company relies heavily on its 75 branded retail outlets across Lucland, which are vital for its identity and renowned service quality.
+The online store is currently restricted to the domestic market and, crucially, requires in-store collection, severely limiting customer convenience.

-• R&D and Style Management: Dearn reviews styles annually.
-Each type of shoe includes 20 styles, with underperforming ones retired and replaced.
-This slow refresh cycle limits its ability to respond to fashion trends—particularly in the casual segment.
+- R&D and Style Management: Dearn reviews and refreshes its styles only once a year.
+Each shoe category includes 20 styles, with poor performers replaced.
+This slow refresh cycle limits its agility and responsiveness to fast-moving fashion trends, especially in the competitive casual footwear segment.

 3. Revenue Model